-At the same time, the glucose that travels through the bloodstream has the ability to adhere to hemoglobin for a time interval between 90 and 120 days (that is, roughly the equivalent of three months).
+At the same time, the glucose that travels through the bloodstream can adhere to hemoglobin for a time interval between 90 and 120 days (that is, roughly the equivalent of three months).

-- If they are not levels greater than 6.5%, it means that the person has Diabetes.
+- If they are no levels greater than 6.5%, the person has Diabetes.

 How often should the test be done?

-This test allows to have a retrospective perspective of the monitoring of the disease.
+This test allows us to have a retrospective perspective of the monitoring of the disease.

 Glycated hemoglobin test (HbA1c)

-Glycosylated hemoglobin (HbA1c) is produced by the non-enzymatic glycation of hemoglobin.
+The non-enzymatic glycation of hemoglobin produces glycosylated hemoglobin (HbA1c).
 The degree of glycation reflects the mean plasma glucose during the life of the red blood cells (approximately three months).

 The HbA1c test is attractive as it measures chronic blood glucose rather than instant blood glucose.
-It has been used as an objective marker of average glycemic control for many years and has an accepted place in the management of patients with diabetes.
+It has been used as an objective marker of average glycemic control for many years and has an accepted place in managing patients with Diabetes.